ifahrentholz/prettier-eslint-stylelint-setup/README.md

 # 0. Configuration files

-Each "plugin" has a indivdual configuration file.
+Each "plugin" has a individual configuration file.
 You find it in the root of this repository.

 | Plugin    | Config                        |
 | --------- | ----------------------------- |